- Video: Chikungunya in Children – Symptoms & Treatment

 - Can Alternative Medication Help In Treating Joint Pain Post Chikungunya?

-Chikungunya has symptoms that are common to Dengue and Zika and can often be misdiagnosed in the beginning.
-Asia, Africa, and the Indian sub-continent are most affected with this virus.
+Chikungunya has symptoms that are common to dengue and Zika, and can often be misdiagnosed in the beginning.
+Asia, Africa, and the Indian sub-continent are the most affected areas by this virus.
 Chikungunya translates to “to become contorted” in the Kimokonde language.
-Most patients of Chikungunya recover quickly within weeks.
-However, in some rare instances, the disease can last up to months or even years for some patients.
+Most patients of Chikungunya recover within a few weeks.
+However, in some rare instances, the disease can last up to a few months or even years for some patients.
 In older people, Chikungunya can even lead to death.
 In 2005, a major outbreak of Chikungunya was recorded near the Indian ocean.
 Other cases of Chikungunya outbreaks around the world have been recorded in different parts of Europe and the United States.
 With the onset of monsoons, guarding against Chikungunya becomes a priority of every parent.
-Read on for all you need to know about the symptoms, treatment and prevention of this disease.
+Read on for all you need to know about the symptoms, treatment, and prevention of this disease.

 Video: Chikungunya in Children – Symptoms & Treatment